Please note that I am on sabbatical in Spring, returning in Fall 2014

 I was co-founder in 1988, and chair until 1994, of the Black Environment Network (BEN), the first environmental justice-based organization of its kind in Britain.
 I was co-founder in 1996, and am Editor-in-Chief of Local Environment: The International Journal of Justice and Sustainability and was elected to the Fellowship of the Royal Society of the Arts (FRSA) in the same year.

-My publications, which number over 150, include books, peer reviewed articles, book chapters, published conference presentations, published reports, book reviews, newspaper articles, Op-Eds and articles in professional magazines and journals.
+My publications, which number over 160, include books, peer reviewed articles, book chapters, published conference presentations, published reports, book reviews, newspaper articles, Op-Eds and articles in professional magazines and journals.
+You can download my up to date Curriculum Vitae and take a look at my citations, h-index and i10-index on Scholar Google.

-To keep up with my latest ideas, thoughts and speaking engagements, visit my Blog ‘Just sustainabilities: Re-imagining e/quality, living within limits’ and my Twitter site.
+To keep up with my latest ideas, thoughts and speaking engagements, visit my Blog ‘Just sustainabilities’ and @julianagyeman my Twitter site.
 To involve me in potential consulting projects, please visit Urban (E)quality Catalysts, my consulting group whose aim is to advance just sustainability across diverse urban communities, helping to ensure both environmental quality and human equality in civic planning, policy, and practice.

 Professor Julian Agyeman Ph.D.
 FRSA,

-Department of Urban + Environmental Policy + Planning (UEP),
+Department of Urban + Environmental Policy + Planning,

 97 Talbot Avenue,